brainboxdotcc/DPP/docpages/advanced_reference/coding_style_standards.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ## Dot (.)
 Notation
-When using the dot notation repeatedly (For example, creating an embed.), you should begin start each `.function()` on a new line, as such:
+When using the dot notation repeatedly (For example, creating an embed.), you should start each `.function()` on a new line, as such:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~cpp
 stuff{}